Moviri/mv-pycentral/docs/modules/glp.md

 # GLP

-The GLP module provides interfaces for device, subscription, and user management through the GreenLake Platform
+The GLP module provides interfaces for device, subscription, and user management through the HPE GreenLake Platform

 ---